 “I ran in the next day and said, ‘I know what to do with it, I know… listen to this!’
 So I made them all play it backwards.
 The fade is me actually singing backwards with the guitars going backwards. (sings) ‘Sharethsmnowthsmeanss!’
 That one was the gift of God… of Ja actually—the god of marijuana, right?
 So Ja gave me that one.”

-It may have been accidental classic born out of getting ludicrously high and playing the tape backwards accidentally but that didn’t stop it showcasing Ringo Starr as the stylish drummer he was.
+While it may have been an accidental classic born out of getting ludicrously high and playing the tape backwards, but that didn’t stop it showcasing Ringo Starr as the stylish drummer he was.
 It’s something he remembered in 1984 as his favourite moment with The Beatles: “My favourite piece of me is what I did on ‘Rain.’
 I think I just played amazing.
-I was into the snare and hi-hat.
+I was into the snare and hi-hat,” he said.

 “I think it was the first time I used the trick of starting a break by hitting the hi-hat first instead of going directly to a drum off the hi-hat.
 I think it’s the best out of all the records I’ve ever made.
 ‘Rain’ blows me away.
 It’s out in left field.
 I know me and I know my playing… and then there’s ‘Rain.'”
 It’s a Beatles song that has always had a special place in Ringo Starr’s heart, no matter whether Lennon knew wit or not.

 Listen to John Lennon’s accidental classic and the song which Ringo does his best work on below.